Learn about our expanding youth-driven projects and programs at the YR Drop and in schools throughout Klamath County.

 YR Drop-in Center also provides:

-· Mad Skills (career & skill exploration) · Social Nights · Pool table · Gaming systems · Computers · Board games & books · Karaoke machine · Concessions
+· Social Nights · Pool table · Gaming systems · Computers · Board games & books · Karaoke machine · Concessions & free meals

-The YR Drop offers a fun, neutral space, to increase the chance that vulnerable young people who might not consider joining a school program or reaching out for support will instead develop a sense of connection with new peers and with their community.
-Providing opportunities to increase developmental assets can greatly impact the onset of substance abuse, depression, and violence.
+The YR Drop offers a fun, neutral space, to increase the chance that transitional age youth who might not consider joining a school program or reaching out for support will instead develop a sense of connection with their peers and adults in their community.
+Providing opportunities to increase developmental assets can protect against the onset of substance abuse, poor mental health, violence, and even graduation rates.
 Our goal is to inspire young people who access the YR Drop to set goals and gain the confidence and passion to engage in additional evidence-based YR programs.

 Teens are more comfortable communicating electronically rather than speaking face-to-face.
 Yet most jobs & important situations require strong interpersonal communication skills.
 Now, more than ever, they need guidance in developing communication skills.
 YR Gavel Club is an extension of the International Toastmasters Clubs, except participation is free and only for individuals under 18.